ELTE-DH/rhyming-dictionary/README.md

 ## Fields of the PDF files:

 __rhyming\_word\_1 – rhyming\_word\_2__ (lemma1, part\_of\_speech\_1 – lemma2, part\_of_speech\_2), Author: _The first 4 words of the poem title_ serial number of the stanza (distance of the two rhyming words, number of lines rhyming with the rhyming pair between the two words of the rhyming pair)

+## Licence:

+The content of the rhyming dictionary is licensed under the [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 ## Creator: